Kazier Mutaung, Mwila, Pele Edson Arantes do Nascimento, Stephen Mncube

-My quest for meaning in life and seeking to live for the love of life was the driving force to my journey to Atlanta and the deeper South.
+My quest for meaning in life and seeking to Live for the love of life was the driving force to my journey to Atlanta and the deeper South.

-And the fire in me to rap about the liberation struggle was also ignited, a plethora of people ranging from student organizations in Atlanta Campus Churches, African Americans showed a growing interest in the situation that existed in South Africa around that time.
+And the fire in me to rap about the liberation struggle was also ignited, a plethora of people ranging from Student organizations in Atlanta Campus Churches, African Americans showed a growing interest in the situation that existed in South Africa around that Time.

 Another South African who happen to be in Atlanta around that time was the Late Rev Gladstone Nhlabathi a distinguished liberation theologian who engaged most of the churches in Atlanta and the deeper South, talking about the ethical justification of a violent revolution in South Africa.

 He brought an interesting dimension to the anti apartheid movement that was at its embryonic stage of development in Atlanta and the rest of the Southern States in the USA.
-Arch Bishop Tutu message of the evil system of apartheid continued the debate unabatedly.
+Arch Bishop Tutu message of the evil system of apartheid continued the debate unabated.

 Rev Gladstone and I decided to live together, ate together drank like fish together when frustrated about the skirmishes of life in exile.
 We became like glove and hand in Atlanta.
 On certain occasion Gladstone went to Boston, to visit his family that he left behind for a little while in Boston.